Shubham-Kr-Shaw/30-days_of_data/Day_2(Covid19_vaccination_predication)/Interview_questions(2).md

 - Random forest adds additional randomness to the model, while growing the trees.
 Instead of searching for the most important feature while splitting a node, it searches for the best feature among a random subset of features.

 ### What are the steps to follow while implementing Random Forest.
-- Take the original dataset and take random sub-datasets.
+- Take the original data-set and take random sub-datasets.
 - Implement decision tree on the random sub-datasets.
-- As we get different predictions from different decision tree we need to take the result which is most relevent.
+- As we get different predictions from different decision tree we need to take the result which is most relevant.
 - For taking the most appropriate result we need to use different methods for different type of problems:
     - For classification we take prediction which has been given by maximum no of decision trees.
-    - For regression as we have got a continous value we will take the average of the predictions given by the decision trees.
+    - For regression as we have got a continuous value we will take the average of the predictions given by the decision trees.

-## What is KNN(K-Nearest Neighbor)?
+## What is KNN(K-Nearest Neighbour)?
-- KNN is a supervised ML Algorithm that performes both classification and regression tasks using the numbers(K) of neighbors(Nearest).
+- KNN is a supervised ML Algorithm that performs both classification and regression tasks using the numbers(K) of neighbours(Nearest).

 ## What is K in KNN?
 'K' in KNN is a parameter that refers to the number of nearest neighbours to include in the majority of the voting process.

 ### Steps to implement KNN:
-- Geting data.
+- Getting data.
-- Defining K Neighbors.
+- Defining K Neighbours.
-- Calculating the neighbor's distance.
+- Calculating the neighbour's distance.
-- Assigning new instace to majority of neighbors.
+- Assigning new instance to majority of neighbours.

 #### How to calculate distance.
-- Euclidian Distance.
+- Euclidean Distance.
     - The Euclidean distance between two points in Euclidean space is the length of a line segment between the two points.
 It can be calculated from the Cartesian coordinates of the points using the Pythagorean theorem, therefore occasionally being called the Pythagorean distance.
-- Manhatton distance.
+- Manhattan distance.
     - The distance between two points measured along axes at right angles.
 In a plane with p1 at (x1, y1) and p2 at (x2, y2), it is |x1 - x2| + |y1 - y2|.